Tharone/KWEProject/README.md

 All words marked as valid are considered as potential keywords and are displayed in the output.

 For a visual description, refer to the drawn diagram 'HowItWorks.png'.

+# Limitations
+We acknowledge the present limitations of our tool.
+One of which is language restriction, since our KWE is developed to handle Vietnamese only, foreign texts (in English, German, Chinese,...) are not processed properly.
+We sincerely apologize if this has been inconvenient.